atillaturkmen/blog/README.md

 # blog

-Programs you need to be able to execute the blog application:
-1. node.js
-2. mysql
+This program runs on docker.
+Hence you need to make sure you have docker installed on your pc.

 Application built on:

 - node version 12.13.1
 - express version 4.17.1
-- mysql 8.0.18
+- mysql version 8.0.18
+- docker version 19.03.5

 SETUP

-First of all, make sure you have node.js and mysql installed on your pc and that they are up-to-date.
+First of all, make sure you have docker desktop installed on your pc and that it is up-to-date.
-Then, copy the code in blog-database.sql to mysql workbench and run it.
-In this way, you create the database of the blog.
-Finally, run the demo.js file via a file explorer or from the command line.
+Then navigate to the folder where application is located via a preferred terminal and enter command `docker-compose --build`.
+Docker compose will create an image and start the program.
 Now you can visit "localhost:3000" in your browser and see the functioning app.